 What this means is £100 of my wager is on Nadal to win at odds of 8/1 – just like a normal outright.
 The other £100 is on Nadal finishing in first OR second at half odds, which are 4/1 in this case.

-This bet can play out in one of three ways:
+These types of tennis bet can play out in one of three ways:

 - Nadal falls out of the tournament before reaching the final: My entire bet is lost and I’m out £200.